 Seward’s Folly and the purchase of Alaska went on to play a major role in the economic, commercial, and strategic successes of the United States in the following decades.

-Why Did Russia Want to Sell Alaska?
+Why Did Russia Sell Alaska to the United States?

 Bering died during the journey, though his crew brought back sea otter pelts along with their tales of the new lands they discovered.
 The new lands sparked interest, particularly the availability of animal furs which brought forth the first Russian settlers to America.

-While the fur trade was the primary economic reason for Russian settlement, Alaska was very sparsely populated.
+While the fur trade was the primary economic driver for Russian settlement, Alaska was very sparsely populated.
 There were never more than a few hundred Russians settled there at one time.
 The fur trade itself was barely profitable given the enormous transportation costs from the far flung region.